 Most RAG APIs stop at "retrieve chunks and pass them to an LLM."
 Wauldo goes further:

-- Confidence scoring — Every answer includes a calibrated confidence score (high/medium/low) so your application can decide what to show users versus what to flag for human review
+• Support scoring — Every answer includes a calibrated number in [0,1] so your application can decide what to show users versus what to flag for human review.

-- Grounded verification — A fact-checker compares the generated answer against the source chunks using token overlap and semantic similarity.
-If the answer contains claims not supported by the documents,
+• Grounded verification — A fact-checker compares the generated answer against the source chunks using token overlap and semantic similarity.
+If the answer contains claims not supported by the documents, grounded is false.

-groundedisfalse - Cost-aware retrieval — The system automatically picks the fastest retrieval path that will produce good results.
+• Cost-aware retrieval — The system automatically picks the fastest retrieval path that will produce good results.
 Simple keyword matches use BM25 (fast, cheap).
-Complex semantic queries use dense embeddings with BGE reranking (slower, better)
+Complex semantic queries use dense embeddings with reranking (slower, better).

-Benchmark results: In our live evaluation suite, Wauldo scores 100% on RAG retrieval (9/9 queries correct) with zero hallucinations across all test categories.
+In our live evaluation suite, Wauldo scores above 97% on adversarial RAG retrieval categories.
+See how we compare to ChatGPT and basic RAG solutions.
 The full benchmark methodology and results are public.

 You can test the full pipeline right now without writing any code.
 The live demo lets you upload a file, ask questions, and see the audit trail in real time.